 Translated into human language, it seems that it becomes harder to score additional goals if you went from 3-1 to 3-2 rather than 2-2 to 3-2.

 Did Arlington69 finally manage to prove that momentum exists?
-We decided to check his logic.
+We decided to give his logic a little service check.